Australian Student Visa: GS Requirements, Finances and the Path from Study to Work

 -

-If required by the embassy, undergo a medical examination and provide biometrics.
+If the embassy requires it, undergo a medical examination and provide biometrics.

 -